sagemath/trac_to_gh/Issue 4240.md

 # Issue 4240: magma -- increase doctest coverage of magma.py from current 17% to 100%.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4240

 Original creator: was